 4) Receiving City Auditor annual reports on the Fund's Financial Statement and the Base Spending Requirement

-The Oakland Fund for Children and Youth (OFCY) strategic plan adopted by City Council in November 2009 guides OFCY's funding priorities from June 2010-May 2013.
+The Oakland Fund for Children and Youth (OFCY) strategic plan adopted by City Council before every three-year grant cycle guides OFCY's funding priorities.
 The plan implements the four goals of OFCY's authorizing legislation, Measure D, KidsFirst!.
 The plan provides a needs assessment of Oakland's children and youth and an overview of four strategy areas.
-Strategies include 1) Healthy Development of Young Children, 2) Supporting Student Success in School, 3) Youth Leadership and Community Safety, and 4) Transition to Adulthood.
+Strategy areas include 1) Healthy Development of Young Children, 2) Supporting Student Success in School, 3) Youth Leadership and Community Safety, and 4) Transition to Adulthood.

 To download a copy of the 2013-2016 Strategic Plan click here.

 Click to learn more about OFCY and the RFP funding process, or contact our office: